AllanSimonsen789/my-handin-folder/uge10/README.md

 i realise now that i may have been trying the call on the wrong port... but i used my whole saturday and ive given up on this assignment.

+The attempt can be seen in the ThursdayExcersiseBackend project folder.

 # --------Friday---------------
 Did not complete any friday assignments as i struggled with wednesday and thursday excersises